 Still, educational giving didn’t grow as much in 2016 as it did in the past, the report noted.
 In 2014 and 2015, it grew by more than 8 percent.

 How can institutions better cultivate millennial donors?

 If there is a secret to millennial giving, higher education is still uncovering it.
 Though millennials cite education as a top priority, young alumni are less likely to donate to their alma maters than older alumni.
 Crowdfunding, online Giving Days and using social media to bolster student philanthropy are all on the rise, according to the report.
 “This is a space we’ll continue to watch as it grows,” said Cunningham.

 Higher education, according to the report, remains the most popular philanthropic cause for ultra-high-net-worth individuals.
 Forty percent of million-dollar-plus gifts support education.

 Though impressive, Cunningham pointed out that these gifts “do not happen overnight.”
 Large gifts require stewardship and plenty of “time and energy” from advancement teams.

-Where education fundraising is growing fastest
+Where is education fundraising is growing fastest?

 Giving to community colleges, according to the report, rose at a faster rate in 2016 than giving to other education institutions.
 That, said Cunningham, marks great progress. “‘Significant’ gifts means different things at different institutions,” she pointed out.
 “There are some really significant gifts coming in for community colleges because of the progress they are making [with fundraising operations].”

-How billion-dollar campaigns fare
+How are billion-dollar campaigns faring?